originally posted on September 4, 2012

 I distinctly remember him cheerfully suggesting that I try to write on the forty-five minute train ride to/from work.
 I scoffed.
 Puh-lease.
 I couldn’t write like that.
 I needed quiet.
 I needed a desk.
 I needed time.
 Maybe a even new laptop!
 Surely I could write better with a laptop.
 Maybe an inspiring view of a lake…

 So I pushed the writer thing was pushed aside.
 Again.

 Fast forward two years, and although I had a great life and happy on the surface, something inside me was dying.
 All I could see was the rest of my life of doing more of my “day job.”
 And I just kept thinking, this is it?
 Really?
 This is life?

 And thanks to a cheerful kick in the butt from the wonderful Stratejoy, I figured out what my problem was.
 I wasn’t doing what I wanted to do.
 Write.
 But worst of all?
 The only thing standing in the way was me.

-And so finally, at age twenty-five, I started what I'd been dreaming of all along.
+And so finally, at age twenty-five, I started what I’d been dreaming of all along.
 I started a book.
 And finished it.
 And then started another one, and set that aside because it sucked.
 But then I tried again, and finished one more.
 And guess what?
-That fourth finished manuscript found it's way to a book deal.
+That found it’s way to a book deal.

 To all you aspiring writers out there, I hope the above paragraph inspires you.
 But more than that, I hope you pay attention to all the stuff that became before my success story.